PluribusDigital/playbook/growth/opportunities.md

 ![process overview of opportunity funnel](/images/opp-funnel.png)

 * __Identify:__ A new opportunity comes to our attention and begins to be tracked at a high-level.
+An opportunity may come to our attention as a result of a published [RFI](RFIs.md).

   * _Validate_ identified opportunities to determine if they are worth pursuing.